reactjs/React.NET/site/jekyll/getting-started/aspnet.md

 ---
 id: aspnet
 layout: docs
-title: Getting Started on ASP.NET
+title: Getting Started (ASP.NET 4.x)
 ---

+Just want to see the code?
+Check out the [sample project](https://github.com/reactjs/React.NET/tree/master/src/React.Sample.Mvc4).

 This guide covers enabling server-side rendering and Babel compilation.
 If you want a step-by-step guide on configuring a brand new site, see [the ReactJS.NET tutorial for ASP.NET](/getting-started/tutorial_aspnet4.html).